intact-portal/intact-portal-documentation/help/faq/usage.md

 ## How to link to the IntAct website?

-Detailed access options for IntAct are discussed in our [User Guide](https://wwwdev.ebi.ac.uk/intact/beta/documentation/user-guide).
+Detailed access options for IntAct are discussed [here](https://www.ebi.ac.uk/intact/documentation/user-guide).

 ## Why do I get fewer results when I search IntAct via the PSICQUIC service, than when I search on the IntAct website?

-The IntAct PSICQUIC webservice only contains interactions curated by IntAct curators while all entries curated by [IMEx](http://www.imexconsortium.org/) curators are available through the IntAct homepage.
-To see entries curated by external curators in the IntAct environment (for example MINT or UniProtKB), or from other IMEx partners select the results from their PSICQUIC service.
-All PSICQUIC data providers should support MITAB2.5.
+The [PSICQUIC](www.ebi.ac.uk/Tools/webservices/psicquic/view/main.xhtml) webservice retrieves results based interactions curated by curators from each individual service provider.
+Therefore, queries from the IntAct PSICQUIC service only contain interactions curated by IntAct curators.
+Because all curators from our [IMEx Consortium](http://www.imexconsortium.org/) partners (e.g. MINT, DIP, UniProtKB,...) curate directly into the IntAct database all of their contributions are also available through the IntAct homepage, with respective source database attributions in the table.
+To see entries curated by IMEx partner curators in PSCIQUIC select the results from their individual PSICQUIC service, or the IMEx PSICQUIC service results.
+All PSICQUIC data providers support at least PSI-MITAB 2.5 [format](https://www.ebi.ac.uk/intact/documentation/user-guide#definitions_formats).